-The PCP program, which Dr. Jessica Young and LEAD and Orientation director Sara Phillips started and now oversee, is tailored to the Peace Corp’s six work sectors — but also has a broader focus on experiences and professional development to prepare participants to work in international and intercultural environments.
+The Peace Corps Prep program at Western, which Dr. Jessica Young and LEAD and Orientation director Sara Phillips started and now oversee, is tailored to the Peace Corp’s six work sectors — but also has a broader focus on experiences and professional development to prepare participants to work in international and intercultural environments.

 The Peace Corps’ six work sectors are education, health, agriculture, youth development, environment, and community economic development.

 The five components of the PCP program are designed to prepare participants for the work sector of their choosing, allowing them to personalize the program based on their interests and career goals.

 All program participants build intercultural competence, professionalism, and leadership development by taking core and elective courses “to build capacity to shift perspective and behavior around relevant cultural differences,” according to PCP documents.

 During their time in the program, students also work with Western’s Career Services to improve their resumes and interview skills and take on leadership roles both on- and off-campus.